Canberra Old Boys

 Every year since 1994, the Canberra Old Boys Football Club has been competing in Masters Games tournaments across Australia and overseas.

 In between WMGs, the Old Boys regularly compete in the Australian Masters Games (AMG) and Pan Pacific Masters Games (PanPacs), each of which are held every 2 years.
-Most recently, the Old Boys Over 60s and Over 65s teams both won silver at the Australian Masters Games in Adelaide 2032.
+Most recently, the Old Boys O55s, O65s and O70s teams all won gold at the AMG, Canberra 2025.

-Over the period since 1994, the Old Boys have accumulated a medal tally of 12 gold, 14 silver and 5 bronze.
+Over a 32 year period, the Old Boys have accumulated a medal tally of 16 gold, 14 silver and 5 bronze.

-Many of the Old Boys players have been, or are, associated with Canberra based football clubs Tuggeranong United FC and Burns FC.
+Many of the Old Boys players have been, or are, associated with Canberra based football clubs Burns FC and Tuggeranong United FC.
 Other players have come from other Canberra clubs, as well as from around Australia and overseas.
-The page PLAYERS lists all those who have played for the Old Boys in WMGs, AMGs and PanPacs since 1994.
+The Players page lists all the 183 players who have played for the Old Boys in WMGs, AMGs and PanPacs since 1994.

-A number of Old Boys players just cannot get enough football and regularly join up with overseas teams to play in various international tournaments.
+A number of Old Boys players just cannot get enough football and regularly join up with other teams to play in various international tournaments.

 The Old Boys always play in the oldest age group, starting with the O45s in 1994 and subsequently being ‘promoted’ to older age groups as they have been created to meet increasing demand from ageing masters footballers.
-The Old Boys now play mostly in the O60s and O65s age brackets but are looking to play O70s in the next year or so.
+The Old Boys now play mostly in the O60s, O65s and O70s age brackets.

 Read the Inside Sport article (2017) about Canberra Old Boys https://www.insidesport.com.au/news/canberra-old-boys---masters-of-football-479191